ibm-cloud-docs/sap/sap-terraform-automate-nw-asesyb.md

 ## Support
 {: #automate-nw-asesyb-support}

-There are no warranties of any kind, and there is no service or technical support available for these materials from {{site.data.keyword.ibm}}.
+There are no warranties of any kind, and there is no service or technical support available for these materials from IBM.
 As a recommended practice, review carefully any materials that you download from this site before using them on a live system.

 Though the materials provided herein are not supported by the {{site.data.keyword.ibm}} Service organization, your comments are welcomed by the developers, who reserve the right to revise, re-adapt or remove the materials at any time.
 To report a problem, or provide suggestions or comments, open a GitHub issue.